Official Play In The Bay Sport & Social Coed Softball Rules

 - Settling all disputes or disputed calls.

 It is understood that umps will assist in the tracking of the score and assist in any discrepancies with regards to the coed line-up ratios.
-However, it is the responsibility of both teams to maintain their respective line-ups and scores each inning and prepare and hand their lineups to the umpire before the game starts.
+However, it is the responsibility of both teams to maintain their respective line-ups and scores each inning and prepare and hand their lineups to the umpire before the game start.